1986 British International Helicopters Chinook crash

 On 6 November 1986, a Boeing-Vertol Model 234LR Chinook helicopter returning workers from the Brent oilfield crashed on approach to land at Sumburgh Airport in the Shetland Islands.
 At 2.5 mi from the runway the helicopter had a catastrophic forward transmission failure which caused the tandem rotor blades to collide.
 The helicopter crashed into the sea and sank.
 Forty-three passengers and two crew members were killed in the crash; one passenger and one crew member survived with injuries.

 Crew

 The flight crew of the Chinook consisted of Captain Pushp Vaid (45), a former Indian Air Force pilot who joined British International Helicopters in 1975 and started to fly the Chinook in 1982.
-His co-pilot was First Officer Neville Nixon (43), who left Bristow Helicopters in order to help his wife run a flower shop and returned to flying after helping his wife, albeit now working in British International Helicopters.
+His co-pilot was First Officer Neville Nixon (43), who left Bristow Helicopters in order to help his wife run a chemist's shop and returned to flying after helping his wife, albeit now working in British International Helicopters.
 Captain Vaid survived while First Officer Nixon did not.